 Potting and Repotting

 Prairie smoke is suitable to be grown in containers filled with potting mix.
-In fact, it is often combined with taller, more eye-catching plants such as phlox, serving as a filler plant.
+It is often used as a filler plant with taller, more eye-catching plants such as phlox.
 Choose a container large enough to accommodate all the plants without crowding, and make sure it has large drain holes, as prairie smoke does not like wet feet.

 Keep in mind that container plants need more frequent watering than garden plants.
 Check the moisture level daily during the summer.